-tearing at thoughts is an exploration of the places in our hearts we dare not go, least we witness the abusive power of our actions and words.
+tearing at thoughts leaves me feeling exposed, for it comes from my struggle to be, to no longer exist as the living dead.
+Part memoir, part fiction, exploring the places in our hearts we dare not go, least we witness the abusive power of our actions and words.
 It is a call to wake up and to act with love in our relationships.

 Through writing, art and photography I offer snapshots of unnamed lives fading from view.
 Where fear consumes and relationships are not dances of love and joy, but rusting fragments of abuse.
 What happens on those fading edges when fear is met with love?
 I invite you to weave yourself with the invisible and feel what happens.